Spomky-Labs/u2f-php/doc/FIDO.md

 use U2FAuthentication\Fido\RegistrationResponse;

 $registrationRequest = $_SESSION['u2f_registration_request']; // We retreive the registration request
-$registrationResponse = RegistrationResponse::create(
+$registrationResponse = new RegistrationResponse(
     $computedRequest
 );

 $isValid = $registrationResponse->isValid($registrationRequest);
 ```

-If the variable `&isValid` is `true`, you can safely associate the registered key to the user.
+If the variable `$isValid` is `true`, you can safely associate the registered key to the user.

 **TODO: DATA TO BE STORED SHOULD BE DESCRIBED.**